-This year's National Reconciliation Week theme, "Be a Voice for Generations," encourages all Australians to actively promote reconciliation in tangible ways in our everyday lives - where we live, work, and socialise.
+The 2023 National Reconciliation Week marked the 65th anniversary of the 1967 Referendum.
+The theme, "Be a Voice for Generations," encouraged all Australians to actively promote reconciliation in tangible ways in our everyday lives - where we live, work, and socialise.
 In the lead up to the Voice referendum, let's take this opportunity to reflect on the part we can play as Christ's "ambassadors of reconciliation.

 Be encouraged to support the upcoming referendum as you learn from Reverend Mark Kickett about the significant impact that the church had on the 1967 Referendum.